 The emphasis that the hack squats put on your quads carries over to running.
 Stronger quads help propel you forward faster.
-Your glutes and feet also work hard in hack squats, and you want to have proper foot mechanics as well in other athletic activities or speed training.
+Your glutes and feet also work hard in hack squats, and you want to have proper foot placement as well in other athletic activities or speed training.

 While the hack squat is a bit easier on your shoulder mobility than a front squat or back squat, it’s still putting your shoulders in an extended position.
 Holding weight back there can improve their mobility.